fndelacruz/RoboTask/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication and JSON API, Task Model and JSON API, Tasktypes and Qualifications Model  (2 days)
+### Phase 1: User Authentication.
+User and Task Models (2 days)

 Phase 1: Build user account signup and login authentication using BCrypt.
-On login users are directed to the landing page.
-Here, users see a form to create a new task, as well as the option to sign up as a worker (User.is_worker).
-I will then create the Task mode, JSON API and ApiActions.

-I will then create the Tasktype and Qualification models which will allow tasks to have one Tasktype (ex: delivery, guard duty, etc.) and many Qualifications (ex: jetpack, extra storage modules, cloaking, etc.).
-Worker users, choose which Tasktypes they can perform and what qualities they have.

-I will create a User JSON API to filter worker users based on Tasktype and Qualification to help task-worker-assignment.
-Basic forms will be created to submit worker user TaskType/Qualification details to the database.

-By the end of this phase, users will be able to create an account, log in, create, view, and edit their created tasks, as well as mark them as completed (successfully or not).
-Worker users will be able to view which tasks are available for fulfillment.
-Task creator (and later, worker user) of a task can cancel a task by marking it completed with a "false" is_successful attribute.
+On user signup, user will be directed to a placeholder form for creating a task.

+The Task model will have a time slice (start and end dates), description, creator_id (user who creates the task), and worker_id (user who is assigned to fulfill the task).
+Example task: On Oct 13 - Oct 14 I need a robot to watch my dog.

+The User model will have a short bio and own time slices that determine when they are available for hire.
+A user who does not work will not own time slices.

+Since a time slice is a concept common to both Tasks and Users, the Timeslice model will be polymorphic and belong to both Tasks and Users as a Timeslicable.

+This phase will be focused on fleshing out the models.
+Next phase will construct the API utils and actions.

 [Details][phase-one]

-###
+### Phase 2: Task JSON API, API Utils and API Actions (2 days)

+Phase 2: Build JSON APIs for Task and User models.
+The User JSON API helps task creators find eligible workers.
+This API will fetch users who own timeslices that enclose a given task timeslice; this determines if a user is a valid candidate for a task assignment.
+To account for timeslices that a user is working, this API will consider the user's worked-task time slices as unavailable times.

+The Task JSON API helps workers find unassigned tasks that they are qualified to fulfill.
+By default, this API Will fetch unassigned tasks that fall within a worker user's time slices.
+The worker has the option to list all unassigned tasks.

+[Details][phase-two]

-### Phase 2: Flux Architecture, Views, Stores, Routes.
-Task CRUD (2.5 days)
+### Phase 3: Flux Architecture, Views, Stores, Routes.
+Task CRUD.
+Basic bootstrap.
+(2.5 days)

-Phase 2: I will set up the Flux architecture, Stores, React Router and Views for the base application.
+Phase 3: I will set up the Flux architecture, Stores, React Router and Views for the base application.
 First, I will set up the User and Task store.
-The user store will track worker user availability based on TaskTypes, Qualifications, and datetimes.
-The task store will track which Tasks are open for fulfillment based on the same three criteria.
+The user store will track worker user availability.
+The task store will track open Task availability.

 Next, I will create the React View to display all available workers for a given task (WorkerIndex), which consists of several workers (WorkerIndexItem).